rapid7/insightconnect-plugins/microsoft_atp/help.md

 #### Find Machines with Installed Software

-This action is used to retrieve a list of device references that has this software installed.
+This action is used to retrieve a list of device references that has specific software installed.

 ##### Input